Posted on 10th November, 2020

 Feeling bored is something quite common these days, with all the pandemic social restrictions.
 Since we are now spending a lot more time home and not doing anything out of the ordinary it's easy to run out of topics to talk about and things to do and for boredom to set in in your relationship.

-.
-Find something you both like and start learning together.
+1. Take on a new hobby together - find something you both like and start learning together.
 This can be a lot of fun and you can also get to know each other a lot better and build a stronger connection.

-The one place that is still open to everyone and is free of restrictions is nature.
+2. Go out in nature - the one place that is still open to everyone and is free of restrictions is nature.
 Take your car or even your bikes and go on a trip to the nearest spot in nature.
 You can hike, walk, run, or just enjoy the fresh air without a mask and admire nature's beauty.
 A day in nature will surely leave you feeling calmer and more relaxed thus improving your relationship's dynamics.

-Turn off your phones and the television and just focus on each other.
+3. Try dedicating a day just for each other - turn off your phones and the television and just focus on each other.
 Plan a relaxing day, cook a nice dinner together and maybe end the night with a relaxing massage.
 By solely focusing your attention on your partner you may even learn new things or remind yourself why you fell in love in the first place.

 If you are in need of any further relationship advice I invite you to take a look at my book on "How to Improve any Relationship" where you will find some truly useful tips.